Open Source at Sysdig

 Today I am pleased to announce full time employment with Sysdig!

 I will be spending some time getting to know our current state of affairs and exploring our other open source tools moving forward.
-Stay tuned for updates are we start to dial up our presence in the open source ecosystem with tools like Falco.
+Stay tuned for updates as we start to dial up our presence in the open source ecosystem with tools like Falco.